two hyenas sitting in lush grass looking off to the left of the frame

 The heights reached by the Maasai during their traditional jumping dance are phenomenal!

-During these visits, you're invited to take part in a jumping dance as well as tour the village, speak with one of the elders, and more.
+During a cultural visit to a Maasai community, you're invited to take part in a jumping dance as well as tour the village, speak with one of the elders, and more.
 There's also the opportunity to buy some of their colourful beaded jewellery and carved wooden figurines.
+(A warning: most communities expect you to purchase something to the point that you could well feel pressured into it even if you weren't planning to buy anything.)

 3. Shared Great Wildlife Migration ecosystem